SharifAkram/dart-eight-hours/README.md

 # Dart in 8 Hours
 # by Ray Yao
-# Code copied and modified by Sharif Akram
+# Code samples copied and modified by Sharif Akram